 An Island for Macro Photography Lovers

 It was raining when we started our first dive at Dive Site Tanjung Hisu Dua.
 I felt the warmth of tropical Celebs seawater as I entered the water.
 Dolfie Bawole, our dive guide, was descending before us, dove to the reef walls.
-I dove following him into 20 meter deep, then we found her.
-A dark brown tiny seahorse, with her tail hanged on greenish colored algae: a severn pygmy seahorse!
+I dove following him into 20 meters deep; then we found her.
+A dark brown tiny seahorse, with her tail wrapped on greenish colored algae: a severn pygmy seahorse!
 I have never realized how tiny she is in reality.
-On the same site, Dolfie also showed us the second pygmy, two bargibanti, hanged at purple-pinkish gorgonian coral.
+On the same site, Dolfie also showed us the other pygmy, two bargibanti, hanged at purple-pinkish gorgonian coral.

 There are three species of pygmy seahorses that can be found in Bangka Island: Pontoh, Severnsi and Bargibanti.
-With their size less than two cm, it was nearly impossible to find pygmy seahorse without the help of an experience dive guide.
-I have read the pygmy is sensitive to camera-strobe lights; therefore I limited myself to maximum of five photo-shots and at the lowest strobe’s flare level.
-Sincerely, it was not easy to take picture of these tiny celebrities who kept showing their backs at their admirer.
+With their size less than two cm, it was nearly impossible to find pygmy seahorse without the help of an experienced dive guide.
+I have read the pygmy is sensitive to camera strobe lights; therefore, I limited myself to a maximum of five photo-shots and at the lowest strobe’s flare level.
+Sincerely, it was not easy to take a picture of these little celebrities who kept showing their backs at their admirer.

-Besides of pygmy seahorses, Dolfie was eagerly showing us variety of nudibranch.
+Besides of pygmy seahorses, Dolfie was eagerly showing us a variety of nudibranch.
 Some of them with the size of less than 1 cm and the biggest one with size almost 10 cm.
-For the first time I saw Bornella Anguilla, a nudibranch with black eye spots and red mosaic pattern in its body that makes it looked like a little dragon.
-In addition, we spotted many alien-looking animals like the marble shrimp, hairy squat lobster, and mantis shrimp.
-Meanwhile, eel moray, crocodile fish and scorpion fish could be seen almost in every dive sites we visited.
+For the first time, I saw Bornella Anguilla, a nudibranch with black eye spots and red mosaic pattern in its body that makes it looked like a little dragon.
+Also, we spotted many alien-looking animals like the marble shrimp, hairy squat lobster, and mantis shrimp.
+Meanwhile, eel moray, crocodile fish, and scorpion fish could be seen almost in every dive sites we visited.

 An Island with Unique Underwater Landscape